Plant Breeder's Rights Advisory Committee

 The Plant Breeder's Rights Advisory Committee (PBRAC) was established by Section 63 of the Plant Breeder's Rights Act 1994.

-PBRAC advises the Minister for Industry, Innovation, Science, Research and Tertiary Education on issues that may arise under the PBR Act and on the desirability of making regulations that enhance the PBR scheme.
+PBRAC advises the Minister for Industry on issues that may arise under the PBR Act and on the desirability of making regulations that enhance the PBR scheme.
 PBRAC also advises the Registrar of Plant Breeder’s Rights on technical and administrative matters.

 The Committee consists of:

 - the Registrar of PBR (or his/her delegate) who acts as Chair

 - two members who can represent breeders, and likely breeders, of new plant varieties